erich666/NormalTextureProcessor/README.md

 ```sh
 z = sqrt(1.0f - (x * x + y * y));
 ```
+In practice I recommend always deriving Z from X and Y in your shaders, even if Z is available, as a considerable percentage of normals textures examined often have bad Z (blue) values stored.

 Getting the rounding right for the return trip is important.
 Here's that:
 ```sh